-First of all Sue, how did you tell your employer about your fibromyalgia diagnosis?
+First of all, how did you tell your employer about your fibromyalgia diagnosis?

 I decided to tell my employer during the interview stage; I knew I had to be honest and just come out with it, so I did.
-However, to ensure I was taken seriously, I emphasised that I was not in the habit of taking days off work and that I worked hard through the pain barrier.
-Afterwards, I thought I’d blown my chance, but here I am a fifteen months later loving what I do for a living.
+However, to ensure I was taken seriously, I emphasized that I was not in the habit of taking days off work and that I worked hard through the pain barrier.
+Afterward, I thought I’d blown my chance, but here I am fifteen months later loving what I do for a living.

 What were your initial fears about telling your employer about fibromyalgia?

 After being honest with your employer, what has changed in the workplace in order to make things more comfortable for you?

 Like any other fibromyalgia sufferer, I experience a wide range of symptoms, and it’s not always that easy and can be very challenging.
 My employer has been very empathetic and has made reasonable adjustments for me, as well as ensuring that my office space and chair are suitable.